• Skip to primary navigation

 This Matcha Coffee Latte is so simple and takes just 5 minutes to make (as long as you have some coffee leftover, cold brewed, or instant coffee ready to go).
 We combine earthy matcha with creamy oat milk and delicious coffee to make this super star of a drink.

 The advantage (or disadvantage, depending on how you look at it) to a matcha coffee latte is you get the health benefits of green tea with the caffeine jolt of the matcha AND the coffee.
-I'll warn that this is not for those sensitive to caffeine.
+I'll warn you that this isn't for those sensitive to caffeine.
 It will literally knock your socks off with energy!

 So, if that's what you’re looking for, then let’s get to learning how to make matcha coffee lattes!